ayoayco/blog/_posts/2018-01-02-hello-world.md

 ---
-title: "Hello, World: A New Website for Developer Life Hacks"
+title: "Hello, World: A New Website for Developer Life Hacks!"
 permalink: '/hello-world'
 ---